Bayesian spatial+: A joint model perspective: Acknowledgements

 \section{Acknowledgements}

 We extend our gratitude to Thomas Kneib for helpful comments and discussions.
+We also acknowledge the valuable feedback received from editors and anonymous reviewers.
 IM acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through CRC~990 ``Ecological and Socioeconomic Functions of Tropical Lowland Rainforest Transformation Systems''.